CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-for-Install.md

 imgData: cumulus-netq
 siteSlug: cumulus-netq
 ---
-Whether you are using a single server or cluster of servers to create an on-premises or cloud deployment, there are some preparation steps to complete before using the Admin UI or the NetQ CLI to complete the installation.
+There are some preparation steps to complete before using the Admin UI or the NetQ CLI to complete the installation.
+Follow the instructions in the relevant preparation section based on the type of server you plan to deploy and then download the necessary files as described in the last section.

-If you are using one of the NetQ appliances, you must first prepare these before performing these preparation steps.
-If you are using your own hardware, you can skip to [Preparation Steps](#preparation-steps).

 {{%notice info%}}
+You must complete these steps before attempting to install the NetQ software.

 A fresh server or appliance is recommended for NetQ installation.
 Alternately, you can create a new VM or re-image an existing server with Ubuntu as the base operating system.
 Be sure to back up any NetQ data beforehand if you choose this alternative.
 {{%/notice%}}